 Ruffed grouse hunting season runs from October 1st through the last day of February in most areas of the state, except in northern New York, where the season opens on September 20th and runs through the last day of February.
 In New York City and Long Island the season is closed.
 Hunting hours are from sunrise to sunset and the daily bag limit is 4 birds in all areas.
-Last year's license is required when hunting prior to October 1st.
 For detailed information about season dates in your area, please refer to the Hunting and Trapping Regulations Guide or view the grouse hunting season map.

 DEC does not conduct any systematic surveys to monitor grouse populations.
 However, we recently began two new survey efforts with cooperating hunters to help track grouse distribution and abundance:

 - Cooperator Ruffed Grouse Hunting Log - this survey asks hunters to record their grouse hunting activities including the county where and how much time you hunted and the number of birds flushed and harvested.
 This allows us to estimate flushing rates (grouse flushed/hour) statewide and for major regions of the state.
 Flushing rates are used to monitor changes in grouse populations.